ibm-cloud-docs/codeengine/build-tutorial-buildpacks.md

 - [Set up your {{site.data.keyword.codeengineshort}} CLI environment](/docs/codeengine?topic=codeengine-install-cli).
 - [Create and work with a project](/docs/codeengine?topic=codeengine-manage-project).

+Tutorials might incur costs.
+Use the Cost Estimator to generate a cost estimate based on your projected usage.
+{: note}

 ## Set up registry access
 {: #setup-registry-access}